gkub/nexc/NEXC_HOLY_BOOK.md

 Scopes are tracked as a stack.
 Entering a block pushes a new scope; leaving the block pops it.
 Lookup starts in the innermost scope and walks outward.

-The first analyzer is intentionally strict.
-It does not yet do integer promotions, coercions, inter-file lookup, full constant folding, or formatted string interpolation.
+The analyzer is intentionally strict.
+It does not yet do integer promotions, coercions, inter-file lookup, full constant folding, or general string interpolation.
+For now, conversion stays explicit and formatting is limited to the documented `print` / `println` placeholder forms.

 ## 10. Typed IR